-As a child I wandered a wilderness called Starlight, a realm abutting and with secret paths leading to the eponymous drive-in theater.
-In the abandoned clear-cut and secondary forest that filled an obscure gap in zoning and use intention, the place was a maze of bikes trails, secret trash heaps and goldenrod.
+In the abandoned clear-cut and secondary forest that filled an obscure gap in zoning and use intention, a maze of bikes trails, trash heaps and goldenrod.
 Tiny yellow flowers stripped between fingers, captured in the palm, then… scattered away.
 Others must go there still, pulling nature apart to see what’s inside.
 From such pulling apart we grow.
 They are hiding in nature too, not thinking to look there, inwards.

 We must be willing to recreate the world, again and again.

 Physicality becomes process, an unravelling method.
 Any revelations that seep through I will turn inside out, consuming and depleting them.
 When finally empty I will have the look of one suffering the end of the world.
 Certainly the world ends, but it is hardly noticed.
 It is boring.
 Looking upon the endless ending we only seek beginnings.
 Walking backwards into the unknown we describe what is already done and gone.